popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 ### 3) Assembly
 We need to add a citation for the assembly:
-Ensembl points me to this publication for their current assembly by Sharakhova et al. (2006):
+Ensembl points us to this publication for their current assembly by Sharakhova et al. (2006):
 ```
 _SharakhovaEtAl = stdpopsim.Citation(
     doi="https://doi.org/10.1186/gb-2007-8-1-r5",